 Their site dates back to 2008 and is so extensive, it can be overwhelming.

 Curious as to who the Austin Flint Murmur was named after?
 It’s here in their list of Medical Eponyms.
 Do monkeys transmit rabies?
 Find out in the Tropical and Travel Troubles section of their Tropical Medicine Library.
 Want to brush up on your ECG reading skills?
 Take more than 100 quizzes right now.

 The best place to start is their blog, which aims to deliver a “bite-size chunk of FOAM” from contributors across the digital world.
 These FOAM resources enable clinicians and medical students to improve their knowledge and understanding in a fun, motivating way with sophisticated, cutting-edge learning resources.

 The EMcrit Project: The Avengers of FOAM

 If LITFL is the Justice League of FOAM, The EMcrit Project is The Avengers.
-EMcrit is led by the omnitalented Dr. Scott Weingart, a New York intensivist whose goal is “to bring ICU level care to the ED, so our patients can receive optimum treatment the moment they roll through the door.”
-Dr. Weingart is chief of the Division of Emergency Critical Care at Stony Brook Hospital, a clinical associate professor of emergency medicine at Stony Brook Medicine, and an adjunct associate professor at the Icahn School of Medicine at Mount Sinai.
+EMcrit is led by Dr. Scott Weingart, a New York intensivist whose goal is “to bring ICU level care to the ED, so our patients can receive optimum treatment the moment they roll through the door.”
+He is an attending at Nassau University Medical Center, a professor of emergency medicine at Nassau University Medical Center, and an adjunct professor at the Icahn School of Medicine at Mount Sinai.
 He completed a residency in emergency medicine and fellowships in trauma, surgical critical care, and ECMO.